 Overview

-As one of the must have woodworking clamps, a pipe clamp is a unique clamp in that you can buy (and fit) a pair into a stocking-sized stuffer.
+As one of the must-have woodworking clamps, a pipe clamp is unique in that you can buy (and fit) a pair into a stocking-sized stuffer.

 #16.
 Wood Chisels Make Great Gifts